CodingSpencer/final-project-spencer/linked_lists/linked_lists.md

 ## Linked Lists
 Linked lists are a very handy kind of test.
 They're like arrays, but instead of having one value for each value, you remember the data before and after as well.
 The best example of this is file management on computers.
 We love organization which is exactly why we use linked lists.
 It makes tasks much easier when we can recall values this way.
 In terminal based systems we use the change directory command "cd" to switch the directories we're in.
 Directories can be viewed almost as a folder.
 It's where we choose to store certain items.
-The way this relates to a linked list is that when you view a folder
+The way this relates to a linked list is that when you view a folder it will recall what's in it and where it is.

 # Example
 Here is the sample [code](Example/Program.cs).